kenlt-uk/docker-ckan/README.md

 Using the default values on the `.env.example` file will get you a working CKAN instance.
 There is a sysadmin user created by default with the values defined in `CKAN_SYSADMIN_NAME` and `CKAN_SYSADMIN_PASSWORD`(`ckan_admin` and `test1234` by default).
 I shouldn't be telling you this but obviously don't run any public CKAN instance with the default settings.

-To build the images:
+To build the images, defaulting to CKAN 2.7:

-	docker-compose build
+	./scripts/rebuild-ckan.sh

 To start the containers:

-	docker-compose up
+	./scripts/start-ckan.sh

 ## Development mode